Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

-Conversely, assume that we have $\frac{2|V|}{3}$ axis-parallel unit squares that discriminates all points of $P_G$.
-Then, a counting argument shows that every square $S$ must cover two points, and thus, corresponds to an edge $v_1v_2$ of $G$.
-Then, one of $p(v_1),p(v_2)$ must be covered by some other square $S'$.
-Again, a counting argument shows that one point must be covered by $S$ only, one by $S'$ only, and one by both.
-In the end the vertices of $G$ corresponding to the points covered by $S$ and $S'$ induce a $P_3$ and we obtain our $P_3$-partition of $G$, as claimed.\end{proof}
+Conversely, assume that we have $\frac{2|V|}{3}$ axis-parallel unit squares that discriminate all points of $P_G$.
+Recall that every square can cover at most two points.
+For any square $s$ covering two points $p(v_1)$, $p_(v_2)$, we necessarily have that $v_1v_2$ is an edge in $G$.
+Moreover, one of $p(v_1)$, $p_(v_2)$ needs to be covered by a second square $s'$ (so that the two points are discriminated).
+Thus, any solution needs at least $\frac{2|V|}{3}$ squares, and any solution of exactly this size will consist of disjoint sets of three points covered by two squares (one point covered by both squares, and the other two, by one of the squares each).
+These three points must correspond to three vertices of $G$ forming a $P_3$.
+Thus, we obtain our $P_3$-partition of $G$, as claimed. \end{proof}

-Finally, the proof for \textsc{Discrete-G-Min-Disc-Code} is the same, where we define the set $S$ of allowed unit square objects as the set of all unit squares that contain two points of $P$.
-This concludes the proof of Theorem~\ref{unitsquares-NPc}. \end{proof}